MAPSS: Manifold-based Assessment of Perceptual Source Separation: The Perceptual Separation and Perceptual Match Measures

-where we exclude the system output embedding $\Psi_t^{(d)}(\mathbf{\hat{x}}_{i})$ from $c_i^{(d)}$, since this embedding will be measured against the cluster statistics to yield the PS and PM measures.
-Including it in the cluster statistics would create circular dependency, where the embedding being evaluated would influence its own evaluation metrics.
+where we exclude the embedding of the system output $\boldsymbol{\Psi}_t^{(d)}(\mathbf{\hat{x}}_{i})\in\mathbb{R}^{d}$~(\ref{eq:embedding_trunc_short}) from $\mathcal{C}_i^{(d)}$, since this embedding will be measured against the cluster statistics to produce the PS and PM measures.
+Including $\boldsymbol{\Psi}_t^{(d)}(\mathbf{\hat{x}}_{i})$ in the cluster would create a circular dependency that will bias the PS and PM.
+These distortions were hand-crafted to create a wide perceptual auditory coverage relative to the reference, e.g., by considering mildly-intrusive additive colored noise with signal-to-noise-ratios (SNRs) of 15~dB on one hand, and severely degrading heavy-tailed reverberations on the other hand.

-By creating a group of waveform distortions from each reference, and then embedding their encoded versions using diffusion maps, perceptual geometric clusters are formed around the references on the manifold, as demonstrated in Figure \ref{fig:dm_mixture_impr}.
-Crucially, Euclidean distances between each pair of embedded coordinates align with the diffusion distance between their corresponding self-supervised representations~\eqref{eq:diff_euclid_dist_equal}.
-We hypothesize and empirically demonstrate that these geometric distances can also be backtracked to perceptual dissimilarity between the corresponding waveforms.
-This perceptual-geometric correspondence forms the theoretical foundation for our proposed PS and PM measures.